 Script editor, script consultant, script doctor - there are a couple of names for it, but the point is that most screenwriters will want a little professional advice on their screenplays at some point.
-How do you find a screenplay editor you can trust?
+How does a writer find a screenplay editor they can trust?
 What things should you look for before hiring one?
-Today, I’m going to tell you how to find an editor to help take your screenplay to the next level!
+Today, I'm going to tell you how to find an editor to help take your screenplay to the next level!

-There are a few questions you should ask yourself before looking for someone to edit your screenplay.
-Is your script ready for editing?
-Is your script at a place where you feel that it requires outside eyes to strengthen it?
+There are a few questions a writer should ask themselves before looking for someone to edit your story.
+Is it ready for editing?
+Is it at a place where you feel that it requires outside eyes to strengthen it?
 Is there more that you can do on your own before sending your screenplay out for editing?
 What are you hoping to get out of having someone edit it - do you want someone to help strengthen a single scene, or does all the content need a one-over?

-Script editors can provide a variety of services for your script.
-This can consist of notes that focus on character, story, or specific scenes, or something as thorough as a line edit where an editor literally goes line by line through your script.
-Be aware that the cost will increase with the depth of editing you’re looking to receive.
+Script editors can provide a variety of services for your story and its content.
+This can consist of notes that focus on character, story, or specific scenes, or something as thorough as a line edit where an editor literally goes line by line through your screenplay.
+Be aware that the cost will increase with the depth of screenwriting editing you're looking to receive.

 There are many professional services online that will assign someone to go over your screenplay.
 They often offer different tiers of editing with differing prices.
-Make sure you’re not confusing coverage with editing or doctoring.
+Make sure you're not confusing coverage with editing or doctoring.
 There are a ton of variations of "hired help" in the film industry.
-Script coverage will provide you with a summary of sorts that gives you a better idea of where your script fits in the pack: does it need work, or would an assistant pass it up the chain of command to a producer?
+Script coverage will provide you with a summary of sorts that gives you a better idea of where your story fits in the pack: does it need work, or would an assistant pass it up the chain of command to a producer?
 Paid script coverage will typically include a few pages of analysis and scores on your plot, characters, dialogue, and originality.
 A script doctor or editor, however, will actually go through your screenplay line by line and suggest or make changes and make sure the formatting is up to industry standard.
-It's important to research and read reviews to see how happy other writers have been with the coverage they’ve received.
+It's important to research and read reviews to see how happy other writers have been with the coverage they've received.
 Some excellent coverage services include:

 - Script Reader Pro